zilti/visuflow/README.md

 :!_n ;; Clean the stack and only keep the last n values :!q ;; *Q*uit the flow and return the last result (NOT RECOMMENDED!)
 ```

+## TODO List
+* Do something useful when the element is neiter a keyword, function, nor a list.
+* Implement the :! keyword functionality (:!f :!p and :!fp work)
+* <Something I forgot belongs here>

 ## License